AElfProject/aelf-docs/docs/Architecture/Smart Contract/architecture.md

    - Protobuf plugins generate the smart contract skeleton.
    - Developers fill in the logic by overriding methods.

-Smart contracts in AElf are divided across the Kernel, the runtime, and the SDK.
+Smart contracts in aelf are divided across the Kernel, the runtime, and the SDK.
 The Kernel handles core components and execution abstractions.
 Contracts rely on runtime modules and the SDK.

 A smart contract consists of methods that interact with state variables.
 Transactions trigger these methods to modify the blockchain state.

 ## Architecture Overview

-AElf defines Smart Contracts as micro-services, making them language-independent.
+aelf defines Smart Contracts as micro-services, making them language-independent.
 For example, the Consensus Protocol is a service defined by a smart contract.

 ![Smart Contract Architecture](../../_images/sc-as-service.png)